kblok/kblok.github.io/_posts/2019-09-10-csharp-wishlist-internal-interfaces.md

 }
 ```

+You would get a:

 >Error CS0737: 'Connection' does not implement interface member 'IClosable.Close()'.
 'IClosable.Close()' cannot implement an interface member because it is not public.
 (CS0737)

-But, what if we change the definition and we say:
+So, what if we change the definition and we say that:

 > Any class implementing an internal interface can be cast to that interface *inside* the assembly.